imcjp/FLDPCR/README.md

 # Code for "A Federated Learning Framework Based on Differential Privacy Continuous Data Release"

 The project is the code for the paper **"A Federated Learning Framework Based on Differential Privacy Continuous Data Release"**.
-The authors are Jianping Cai, Ximeng Liu*, Qingqing Ye, Member, Yang Liu, Yuyang Wang.
+The authors are Jianping Cai, Ximeng Liu*, Qingqing Ye, Yang Liu, Yuyang Wang.

 In this project, we design a Federated learning (FL) framework FL-DPCR.
 The framework introduces differential privacy continuous data release (DPCR) to construct parameter models, which significantly reduces the accumulation of noise on parameter models, thus improves the learning accuracy.